ideawu/ssdb-docs/src/commands/qpush_front.md

 # qpush_front name item1 item2 ...

-Adds one or more than one element to the head of the queue.
+Add one or more than one element to the head of the queue.

 ## Parameters

 * `name` -
-* `item` - string or array of string.
+* `item1` -
+* ...

 ## Return Value